-For Connectees on an IDNO Party's Distribution System that would be covered by the EDCM if they were on the DNO Party's network, the EDCM is applied to calculate a portfolio EDCM charge/credit for each such Connectee.
+For Connectees on an LDNO's Distribution System that would be covered by the EDCM if they were on the DNO Party's Distribution System, the EDCM is applied to calculate a portfolio EDCM charge/credit for each such Connectee.

-These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party's distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party; except for LDNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
+These EDCM portfolio charges would be calculated as if each EDCM Connectee on the LDNO's Distribution System were notionally connected at the boundary between the DNO Party and the LDNO; except for LDNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
 Both EDCM import and export charges will apply.

-For the purposes of calculating the boundary-equivalent portfolio EDCM tariffs, each EDCM Connectee on the IDNO Party's network would be assigned the demand Connectee category relating to the15 IDNO Party boundary categories.
+For the purposes of calculating the boundary-equivalent portfolio EDCM tariffs, each EDCM Connectee on the LDNO's Distribution System would be assigned the demand Connectee category determined by reference to that LDNO Distribution System’s Point of Common Coupling.
+The demand Connectee category is assigned as per Table 3 in paragraph 15.6.

-Such Connectees would attract charges (credits) in respect of any reinforcements caused (avoided) on the DNO Party's network only, i.e. any network Branches that are on the IDNO Party's network would be attributed a zero FCP charge/credit.
+Such Connectees would attract charges (credits) in respect of any reinforcements caused (avoided) on the DNO Party's Distribution System only, i.e. any network Branches that are on the LDNO's Distribution System would be attributed a zero FCP charge/credit.

-The setting of final charges to Embedded Designated EHV Properties including the calculation of charges for assets used on the Embedded network will be established by the IDNO Party.
+The setting of final charges to Embedded Designated EHV Properties including the calculation of charges for assets used on the LDNO’s Distribution System will be established by the LDNO.

-All EDCM charges would be calculated using "boundary equivalent" data provided by the IDNO Party to the host DNO Party for each Embedded Designated EHV Property.
-For the purposes of the EDCM, boundary equivalent data should be what the IDNO Party has allowed for at the DNO Party- IDNO Party boundary, for each EDCM Connectee, after taking into consideration the diversity and losses within the IDNO Party's network.
+All EDCM charges would be calculated using "boundary equivalent" data provided by the LDNO to the host DNO Party for each Embedded Designated EHV Property.
+For the purposes of the EDCM, boundary equivalent data should be what the LDNO has allowed for at the DNO Party- LDNO boundary, for each EDCM Connectee, after taking into consideration the diversity and losses within the LDNO's Distribution System.
 Data relating to CDCM end users must be considered for the purposes of calculating boundary equivalent data in order to cater for the effect of diversity and losses.

-The EDCM will include in the charges for Embedded Designated EHV Properties a fixed charge relating to any assets on the DNO Party's network that are for the sole use of an Embedded IDNO Party's network These fixed charges would be calculated in the same way as it would be for EDCM Connectees connected directly to the host DNO Party’s network.
+The EDCM will include in the charges for Embedded Designated EHV Properties a fixed charge relating to any assets on the DNO Party's Distribution System that are for the sole use of an LDNO's Distribution System.
+The assets on the DNO Party’s network that are for the sole use of an LDNO Distribution System are defined as the assets in which only consumption or output associated with Embedded customers on the LDNO Distribution System can directly alter the power flow in the asset, taking into consideration all possible credible running arrangements, i.e. all assets between the asset ownership boundary and the LDNO Distribution System’s Point of Common Coupling are considered as sole use assets.
+These fixed charges would be calculated in the same way as it would be for EDCM Connectees connected directly to the host DNO Party’s Distribution System.

-In calculating charges for assets on the DNO Party's network that are for the sole use of an Embedded IDNO Party's distribution system, DNO Party's will charge only for the proportion of sole use assets deemed to be used by Embedded Designated EHV Properties.
-This proportion will be calculated, in respect of each Embedded Designated EHV Properties, as the ratio of the boundary equivalent capacity of that Connectee to the capacity at the IDNO Party- DNO Party boundary.
+In calculating charges for assets on the DNO Party's Distribution System that are for the sole use of an LDNO's Distribution System, DNO Party's will charge only for the proportion of sole use assets deemed to be used by Embedded Designated EHV Properties.
+This proportion will be calculated, in respect of each Embedded Designated EHV Properties, as the ratio of the boundary equivalent capacity of that Connectee to the capacity at the LDNO - DNO Party boundary.

-If there are no Embedded Designated EHV Properties on the IDNO Party's network, no sole use asset charges would apply.
+If there are no Embedded Designated EHV Properties on the LDNO's Distribution System, no sole use asset charges would apply.